clupasq/word-mastermind/README.md

 cd word-mastermind
 ```

-There are two options for runnning the program.
+There are two options for runnning the program: with Node.JS or in Docker.

-### Running directly
+### Running with node

 Make sure you have Node.JS 16 installed.